prateekraiger/Arcade-CheckPoint/README.md

 # Arcade Checkpoints

-A Chrome extension that automatically hides the leaderboard on Google Arcade Lab pages for a better gaming experience.
+A Chrome extension that automatically hides the leaderboard on Google Arcade Lab pages and shows your points in a sidebar for a cleaner, distraction-free gaming experience.

 ## Features

-- Automatically hides the leaderboard on Google Arcade Lab pages
+- Hides the leaderboard on Google Arcade Lab pages
+- Shows your points in a sidebar for easy tracking
-- Shows game content in full screen
+- Lets you focus on the game content in full screen
 - Works instantly when you visit an Arcade Lab page
-- No configuration needed - just install and enjoy!
+- No configuration needed – just install and enjoy!

 ## Installation